Senior Health Guide

 Speech, Vision, and Hearing Loss

 Seeing, hearing, and speaking are skills that the majority of us take for granted.
-As we grow older, however, these gifts can diminish (sometimes unexpectedly), presenting a challenge to daily life in several ways.
+As we grow older, however, these functions can diminish (sometimes unexpectedly), presenting a challenge to daily life in several ways.
 Age-related issues such as glaucoma, macular degeneration, and cataracts affect millions of adults.
-More than one-third of people over 65 experience hearing loss, and conditions such as Parkinson’s can make speaking more challenging.
+More than one-third of people over 65 experience hearing loss, and conditions such as Parkinson’s and dementia can make speaking more challenging.
+Additionally, seniors often develop limited mobility and arthritis, and this can make them a fall risk, at which point they are instructed to severely limit their mobility and activities.
+This can lead to depression and weight gain, worsening their arthritis.

 All of these sensory issues can make it more difficult for older adults to interact with both their loved ones and the world around them.
 Fortunately, The Senior List has come upon some reliable tools and solutions to ease these issues.